lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_3.md

 `@script`
 There are two ways to model an interaction term.
 The first is similiar to mathematically writing it out, with the predictor colon sex specifying the interaction.
 However, you can use a shorthand using the asterisk between the two terms.
 These two formulas are equivalent.
-Be careful with the estimates.
-You cannot interpret interaction estimates alone but only in the context of the other estimates.
+Be careful with the estimates, as you cannot interpret interaction estimates alone but only in the context of the other estimates.

 ---